ilixandr/markdown-previewer/README.md

 # markdown-previewer
-A markdown previewer and editor build for a freecodecamp project
+A markdown previewer and editor build for a freecodecamp project.

 This is the [link] to the freecodecamp project.